Knit together stays in centuries-old castles with a road trip through medieval Spain

 - Return flights between UK and Madrid

-- 11 nights accommodation in historic Parador and hotel accommodation
+- 8 nights accommodation in historic Parador accommodation on a BB basis

 Supplements may apply to some properties for Friday and Saturday night stays